When To Replace Your Water Softener

 - Put a few drops of dish soap in the bottle

 - Shake it up

-If there are a lot of bubbles in your bottle, with the bottom of it being clear water, then your water is still pretty soft, meaning that your machine is likely still working.
-If the soap doesn’t lather as much as it should be, it might be time to have a look at ol’ softener.
+Do you see a lot of bubbles in your bottle, and is the bottom of it pretty clear water?
+This means your water is still pretty soft and your machine is most likely still working.
+If the soap doesn’t lather as much as it should, it might be time to have a look at the old water softener.

 “Keep in mind that because most soaps are formulated with detergents, they lather regardless of your water type.
 For the best results, use a basic soap, such as Castile, which is free of dyes, perfumes and detergents.” – HomeWater101

-If your machine’s brine is not flowing properly, this job will require calling a plumber.
-In order to not affect any of the inner workings of your machine, we recommend calling a professional to come and unclog any debris from your brine flow.
+If your machine’s brine is not flowing properly, you’ll need to call a plumber.
+This is not something you should DIY, because you’ll risk affecting the inner workings of your machine.
+We strongly recommend calling a professional to come and unclog any debris from your brine flow.

-The other signs listed are all easily identifiable just by your everyday living!
-We hope that you don’t have to regularly service your water softener, but if you do, it might be time to replace it.
+Do you find yourself having to regularly service your water softener?
+If so, it might be time to replace it.
 Shamrock Plumbing is equipped to install, repair, or replace any water softener.
-We have the expertise and experience to do an excellent job, and we will do our best to ensure future problems don’t occur.
-If you have any questions about an existing water softener that you have, or are in need of a repair, please do not hesitate to call us at 801-505-9505.
+We have the expertise and years of experience behind us, and we will do our best to ensure future problems don’t occur.
+If you have any questions about an existing water softener, or are in need of a repair, please call us at 801-505-9505.